Mewz1k/Mewz1k/README.md

 ---

 ## ⚡ **Fun Fact**
-I have a unique blend of experience in **medicine** and **technology**, allowing me to tackle healthcare challenges with innovative tech solutions.
+I have a unique blend of experience in **Genomics** and **technology**, allowing me to tackle healthcare challenges with innovative tech solutions.
 Also, I’m a Esports Gamer!

 ---